 It might look tempting, but swimming here is dangerous because of fast moving tides and shifting sand.
 If you are walking out on the sands, watch the sea and don’t let the rising tide cut you off.

 The car park opens at 8am daily, and can be very busy at popular times.
 From April to October it closes at 8.30pm and from November to March it closes at sunset.
 The gate is locked when the car park is closed and you will not be able to drive in or out.
 Please check the closing time on the board at the entrance.

 Car park charges

 The car park costs £2 per vehicle, payable at the automatic barrier.
 You’ll need to have the correct change.
-If you come here often you can buy a season ticket for £50: get in touch for more details.
+If you come here often you can buy a season ticket for £50 - get in touch with us for more details.
 Find out more about pay parking.

 Horseboxes are not allowed in the car park, however alternative parking is available at Kinshaldy Stables.